panjamo/mwb/README.md

 - **Advanced Filtering**: Use MediathekView's powerful search syntax with selectors
 - **Duration Selectors**: Filter content by duration directly in the query (e.g., `>90` for content longer than 90 minutes)
 - **Exclusion Filter**: Filter out unwanted content using regex patterns
-- **Multiple Output Formats**: View results as formatted tables, JSON, or CSV
+- **Multiple Output Formats**: View results as formatted tables, JSON, CSV, or VLC playlists
+- **VLC Integration**: Create playlists and launch VLC directly with search results
 - **Channel Listing**: Browse all available broadcasting channels
 - **Flexible Sorting**: Sort results by date, duration, or channel